RIOT-OS/RIOT/doc/doxygen/src/creating-modules.md

 Modules outside of RIOTBASE                      {#modules-outside-of-riotbase}
 ===========================
 Modules can be defined outside `RIOTBASE`.
-In addition to add it to `USEMODULE` the user needs to add the path to the module to `EXTERNAL_MODULES` and add the include path to the API definitions to `INCLUDES`.
+In addition to add it to `USEMODULE` the user needs to add the path to the module to `EXTERNAL_MODULE_DIRS` and add the include path to the API definitions to `INCLUDES`.

 Pseudomodules                                                  {#pseudomodules}
 =============